maidsafe/sn_testnet_tool/README.md

 ## Setup

 The process for spinning up a testnet requires the use of quite a few tools, so for this reason, we've provided a container from which the process can run.
+However, if preferred, rather than use the container, it's also possible to setup the tools directly on the host.
+You can inspect the `Dockerfile` to see which tools are required.
+Most of the instructions in this document will be oriented to the container setup.

-So the first step is to get an installation of [Docker](https://www.docker.com/).
-There is a good chance it will be available in the package manager for your platform.
+The first step is to get an installation of [Docker](https://www.docker.com/).
+There's a good chance it will be available in the package manager for your platform.

 After your Docker setup is running, build the container by issuing `docker build --tag sn_testnet_tool:latest .` from this directory.
 It may take a few minutes to build.